 (1) Audit of Records.
 A manufacturer or secondary vehicle manufacturer must make records of vehicle sales into California available to the Executive Officer for audit to verify the accuracy of the reported information.
 In the event that records are not made available within 30 days of a request, CARB may assess penalties for noncompliance.
 Submitting false information is a violation of this regulation and violators will be subject to penalty.

 (2) Authority to Suspend, Revoke, or Modify.
-If the Executive Officer finds that any ZEV or NZEV credit was obtained based on false information, the credit will be deemed invalid.
+If the Executive Officer finds that any credit or deficit amount is based on false information, the credit or deficit amount will be corrected when determining compliance.

-(A) If the Executive Officer identifies that any ZEV or NZEV is not registered or domiciled in California as reported based on the documentation provided per section 1963.4(d), the Executive Officer shall revoke the credit and the manufacturer may be subject to penalty, unless the requirements of section 1963(g) are met.
+(A) If the Executive Officer identifies that any ZEV or NZEV was ultimately not produced and delivered for sale in California as reported based on the documentation provided per section 1963.4(d), the Executive Officer shall revoke the credit unless the requirements of section 1963(g) are met.

-(B) If the Executive Officer identifies any vehicle which is newly registered with the California Department of Motor Vehicles or newly domiciled in California as a new vehicle and is not included in a manufacturer’s reports, the Executive Officer shall add the deficits and the manufacturer may be subject to penalty, unless the requirements of section 1963(g) are met.
+(B) If the Executive Officer identifies any vehicle that was ultimately produced and delivered for sale in California and was not included in a manufacturer’s reports, the Executive Officer shall add the deficits unless the requirements of section 1963(g) are met.

 (3) Public Disclosure.
 Records in the Board’s possession for the manufacturers subject to this regulation shall be subject to disclosure as public records as follows: